Chymyst/chymyst-core/docs/chymyst-core.md

 ```

-This initializes a thread pool with 8 threads.
+This initializes a thread pool with 8 initial threads.

 As a convenience, the method `cpuCores` can be used to determine the number of available CPU cores.
 This value is used by `SmartPool`'s default constructor.